The Italians have given London a lot over the years: its name, a bridge over the Thames AND its first proper plumbing.

 Murano | Mayfair

-“If you want to learn Italian cooking, go work for a Scot” said nobody, ever – until of course Angela Hartnett opened Murano, won a Michelin star, and showed that her time with Gordon Ramsay had allowed her to unlock the secrets to Mediterranean cuisine (she also does, in fact, have Italian heritage, but if we’d told you that the set up wouldn’t have been as good).
-The set up at Murano on the other hand needs no tweaking to impress.
-It’s classic dining, in the heart of Mayfair, so the tablecloths are white, the service is silver and the food, exquisite.
+“If you want to learn Italian cooking, go work for a Scot” said nobody, ever – until of course Angela Hartnett opened Murano, won a Michelin star, and showed that her time with Gordon Ramsay had allowed her to unlock the secrets to Mediterranean cuisine (she also does, in fact, have Italian heritage, but if we’d told you that the set-up wouldn’t have been as good).
+The set-up at Murano on the other hand needs no tweaking to impress.
+It’s classic Italian dining, in the heart of Mayfair, so the tablecloths are white, the service is silver and the food, exquisite.
 The devil here is in the detail.
 It’s a requirement that nearly all oils, vinegars, and sherries be made in house, from scratch; and all those homemade staples are expertly combined to deliver dishes such as broad bean and rosemary arancini; rabbit leg with Pecorino; smoked pork belly; and apricot soufflé.
-This is Italian for those living la dolce vita.
+This is a suave Italian restaurant for those living la dolce vita.

-NOTE: For a more down to earth, but equally delicious version of Murano you could head over to one of two Café Muranos (St. James and Covent Garden), where the vibe is more banquette than banquet and the decor is relaxed, modern, and centred around countertop dining.
+NOTE: For a more down to earth, but equally delicious version of Murano you could head over to either Cafe Murano St. James or Cafe Murano Covent Garden, where the vibe is more banquette than banquet and the decor is relaxed, modern, and centred around countertop dining.

 Mele e Pere | Soho